Brush StrokesJan 13, 2022

 - Alternating hot and cold showers afterwards can also help circulation, but take some getting used to!
 The effects can be very stimulating and a ‘good stress’ the body responds well to; they can help us feel more resilient.
 If stressed, you can direct cold water towards the adrenal glands just below the mid-point of your back, which will help to stimulate them.

-- For extra detoxification, you can rub unrefined organic sesame or linseed oil (from health food shop) into your entire body after dry brushing and before your bath or shower and when you have time, you can make this a thoroughly relaxing experience by lying for 20 minutes to allow it to soak in.
+- For extra detoxification, you can rub unrefined organic sesame or linseed oil (from a health food shop) into your entire body after dry brushing and before your bath or shower and when you have time, you can make this a thoroughly relaxing experience by lying for 20 minutes to allow it to soak in.
 Hot water will then drive the oil into your body tissues as it attempts to escape from the water, providing natural hydration and detoxification.

 - As an alternative, you can rub in your chosen oil after your bath or shower instead of drying (to aid its absorption), then wrap yourself in plenty of towels to stay warm and lie in savasana (corpse pose) for 20 minutes.
 This is great before bed, especially if you have trouble sleeping and you can add any essential oils that help you sleep – like lavender, camomile or valerian or a blend – for a thoroughly pampering experience.